RDQL-Model/source-code/README.md

-# source-code
-The new version software of the Reaction-Diffusion model using Q-Learning (RDQL) will be released.
-If you have any question, please contact Dong Li (dongli@sdu.edu.cn).
+The online demonstration of the RDQL model can be visited via online website: http://47.115.226.168/.
+The new version software of the Reaction-Diffusion model using Q-Learning (RDQL) will being released.
+If you have any question about this software, please contact Dong Li (dongli@sdu.edu.cn).